cmci/HTManalysisCourse/CentreCourseProtocol.md

 the argument givien:  ['testargv.py', 'testarg1', 'testarg2']
 ```

-Within the running jython instance, command line arguments are passed to the program via sys.argv.
+Within the running Jython instance, command line arguments are passed to the program via sys.argv.
 In our case, we pass name of the plate to process to the script.

 ##Generating Job Array